Configuring QMK

 VIA Configurator uses these to identify the device, so they must be unique to the device.

-Note that multiple versions/revisions of a keyboard PCB can use the same vendor/product if they function the same from VIA Configurator’s point of view, i.e. they have the same (or compatible) physical key layout and switch matrix topology and the same “layout macro” (mapping physical key layout to switch matrix layout) is used.
+Note that multiple versions/revisions of a keyboard PCB can use the same vendor/product if they function identically from VIA Configurator’s point of view, i.e. they have the same (or compatible) physical key layout and switch matrix topology and the same “layout macro” (mapping physical key layout to switch matrix layout) is used.
 VIA Configurator doesn’t care which I/O pins are being used, it just reads/writes keycodes to the dynamic keymaps stored in switch matrix addressing.
 As such, please consider carefully whether you actually need to create more than one vendor/product ID pair for multiple versions of the same keyboard PCB.

 that unique to the keyboard PCB’s designer/vendor, i.e. it will be the same for all keyboards with a common parent directory.